exasol/exaoperation-xmlrpc/EXAoperation_XMLRPC.md

 * `add_master_nodes` (`Int`, optional)
   Number of master nodes that should be added.
 * `add_nodes_list` (`List`, optional)
-  List of nodes that should be added to volume.
+  List of nodes that should be added to volume, a node can not be added, if it is already in use by this volume.
 * `allowed_users` (`List`)
-  List of users, who are allowed to access this volume.
+  List of users, who are allowed to access this volume, in XMLRPC a list of user IDs as returned by `getUserByName`.
 * `labels` (`List`, optional)
   List of labels to identify the volume.
 * `priority` (`Int`, optional)
   Priority of volume between 1 and 20, higher number means higher priority.
 Default value is 10.
 * `readonly_users` (`List`, optional)
-  List of users, who are allowed to read this volume.
+  List of users, who are allowed to read this volume, in XMLRPC a list of user IDs, as returned by `getUserByName`.
 * `redundancy` (`Int`)
   Number of redundancy segments per volume part.